Bowie Animal Holding Facility

 Bowie CLAW is proud to have donated $104,000 to the City to help fund construction of the facility and defray the costs borne by the taxpayers of Bowie.
 This fulfills our long-held goal and our previously stated promise to financially support the shelter.
 The figure of $104,000 represents the entirety of Bowie CLAW’s Shelter Fund, money obtained privately and set aside over the past several years with this goal in mind.

-Consistent with Bowie CLAW’s enduring interest in local animal welfare and our financial support for the short-term holding facility, we hope to remain intimately involved in the operation of the facility as it evolves and is in active use.
+Consistent with Bowie CLAW’s enduring interest in local animal welfare and our financial support for the short-term holding facility, we remain intimately involved in the operation of the facility as it evolves and is in active use.
 Our actions will continue to be motivated by the same objectives that have motivated CLAW’s lobbying efforts since its inception.
-We hope that the facility will serve the following objectives:
+The facility serves the following objectives:

 - First, it can make it easier for Bowie citizens to locate their lost pets.
-Until the Bowie facility opens, Bowie citizens who have lost their pet must go to the County facility.
+Previously, Bowie citizens who have lost their pet must go to the County facility.
 It is almost an hour round-trip to the County facility and there is no guarantee that their pet will even be there.
 Further, if the pet is there, a Bowie citizen must pay almost $250 in fines to get their pet returned.
 And none of these fines go to support the work of our own Bowie Animal Control office.

 - Second, if the original owner cannot be located, the Bowie facility might allow time to locate a rescue group or to save the animal.
 The County facility is over capacity.
 A dog or cat is fortunate to have five days before it is put up for adoption or euthanized.